TheHiddenShape/BGP/README.md

 ```

 ## Discovering BGP with EVPN
-In this section, we will deploy a BGP EVPN with VXLAN solution in a Spine-Leaf architecture.
+In this section, we will deploy a BGP EVPN VXLAN solution in a Spine-Leaf architecture.
 1 RR, 3 leafs, each associated with 1 host.

 BGP EVPN (Ethernet VPN) is a control plane protocol that uses MP-BGP (Multi-Protocol BGP) to distribute MAC addresses, IP addresses, and other reachability information for overlay networks (typically VXLAN).